Technology &

 For IR distribution (to get the remote control to work the stereo when the units are located behind and to the side of where you sit) I again chose www.smarthome.com and their IR distribution equipment.
 It turned out to be relatively inexpensive and provides just the features I was looking for.

-Click on the thumbnail below to see a photo of the above listed equipment on the shelves in the theater:
+Click on the thumbnail below to see a photo of the above listed equipment on the shelves in the theater as of 2021.

 So what does it all look like when it's done?
 Read on...